jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_display_gridscontent.md

 Control | Description
 --------|------------
 Text to find | Enter or paste in the text you want to find.
 Match case | Select to match the case of the text exactly.
-When selected a search for the string AbC will not find the string abc.
+When selected, a search for the string *AbC* will not find the string *abc*.
 Match entire cell contents | Select to match the contents of the table cell exactly.
-When selected a search for the string Spot will not find the string Spotlight.
+When selected, a search for the string *Spot* will not find the string *Spotlight*.
 Up | Search upwards from the current location then stop.
 Down | Search downwards from the current location then stop.
 Search all columns | Search all columns of the table.